 2 Such a checklist is required for each applicable project, including where Form 3 or Form 8 is used to apply for permit.

-3 Municipal projects are projects authorized by any Department of the City and County of San Francisco, including leasehold improvements.
+3 Municipal projects, including leasehold improvements, are projects authorized by any department of the City and County of San Francisco.
+A municipal “leasehold” means a building or space where the City is a tenant.

 4 Projects which are “major alterations” to residential occupancy (with project area of 25,000 square feet or greater; and significant structural upgrade; and significant mechanical, electrical, or plumbing) continue to require either registration and certification, or verification by a Green Building Compliance Professional of Record.

 5 Procedures for verification of compliance for small residential alterations are subject to revision.

 6 LEED BD&C (v4) and LEED CS (v4) minimum energy efficiency requirements are less strict than California 2013, 2016, 2019, and 2022 Title 24 Part 6 Energy Standards.

 7 The San Francisco Water Efficient Irrigation Ordinance is stricter than both the landscape irrigation efficiency measures in California’s Green Building Standards (Title 24 Part 11) as well as California’s Model Water Efficient Landscape requirements (AB 1881.)